guiGarcia42/GarciaDev42/README.md

 # Hey 👋
 My name is Guilherme Garcia 😄
+This profile has all the repositories I'm working on it, feel free to check it out and see what I'm studying/working.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.
 ##### Reach me out 👇🏼